Diabetes major (MSc Clinical)

 Entry requirements for Australian and New Zealand students

-A Graduate Certificate in Diabetes or industry equivalent with a high course weighted average (greater than 70 per cent).
+A Graduate Diploma in Diabetes or industry equivalent with a course weighted average (greater than 70 per cent).

 You must have current health discipline-specific registration, where appropriate, to undertake any unit involving clinical practice.